-This year's Tennis Tournamentwill be held on Sat., May 19th and hosted by the City of New Britain.
+This year's Tennis Tournament has been moved to Sun., May 20th and hosted by the City of New Britain.
 The Tournament will be coordinated by Carolyn Vanacore and Phil Rockwell.

 - Tournament Directors: